Plovel/PythonProject2/README.md

 sudo apt-get update
 sudo apt-get install python3
 pip install -r requirentments.txt
+./install.sh
 ./run.sh
 ```

-If you want to get your ip address for local game, enter this command to the command line:
+If you want to get your ip address, you can use this:
+  For Linux:
 ```
 ip address
 ```
+  For MacOSX: it's better just to go to "Details" menu of your current connection

 ### Quick-Start

-You can use mouse navigation, but in the menus you can also use 'tab-enter' and arrows to navigate.
+You can use mouse navigation, but in the menus with buttons you can also use 'tab-enter' and arrows to navigate.
 To see all the hotkeys, available in current menu, press 'X'.
 T hotkey was created for fun, in this menu you can, for example, execute bash scripts; I don't pay much attention to this menu workability, use on your risk